o-murphy/Voicemeeter/README.md

 A specialized virtual input that functions using the ASIO protocol.
 Unlike standard WDM drivers, ASIO is designed for professional audio applications and minimizes the delay (latency) between the moment a sound is created and the moment it is processed.

 ##### What it's for
-This driver is essential for integrating a Digital Audio Workstation (DAW) or standalone VST plugins (like Guitar Rig or Bias FX) into your Voicemeeter setup.
-By selecting this driver within your DAW, you can send your audio (e.g., your guitar signal) through effects software and then back into Voicemeeter, all with minimal latency.
+This driver is essential for integrating a Digital Audio Workstation (`DAW`) or standalone `VST` plugins (like Guitar Rig or Bias FX) into your Voicemeeter setup.
+By selecting this driver within your `DAW`, you can send your audio (e.g., your guitar signal) through effects software and then back into Voicemeeter, all with minimal latency.

 In short, it's the bridge that allows you to use your favorite effects software and professional audio tools in real-time within your Voicemeeter workflow.

-### Routing through a DAW / VSTs
+### Routing through a `DAW` / `VSTs`

 #### Why We Use It

-Routing your audio through a Digital Audio Workstation (DAW) or a VST host is the key to achieving professional-quality sound for your instrument.
+Routing your audio through a Digital Audio Workstation (`DAW`) or a `VST` host is the key to achieving professional-quality sound for your instrument.
 This process allows you to add powerful effects like distortion, cabinet emulation, reverb, and EQ to your guitar or microphone in real time.
 This is what makes a simple home setup sound like a professional studio, which is perfect for online lessons, streaming, and recording.

 #### Enabling Voicemeeter Virtual Input ASIO
-To send your audio into a DAW or VST host, you need to use the specialized **`Voicemeeter Virtual Input ASIO`** driver.
+To send your audio into a `DAW` or `VST` host, you need to use the specialized **`Voicemeeter Virtual Input ASIO`** driver.
 This driver provides the low-latency connection required for real-time processing.

-* Open your DAW (e.g., Ableton, FL Studio) or your VST host application (e.g., Guitar Rig, Bias FX).
+* Open your `DAW` (e.g., `Ableton`, FL `Studio`) or your `VST` host application (e.g., Guitar Rig, Bias FX).
 * Go to the Audio Settings or Preferences menu.
 * Under the Input Device or Driver settings, select **`Voicemeeter Virtual Input ASIO`**.
 This tells your software to receive its audio from Voicemeeter.
 * Within your software, ensure that your instrument channel's input is set to receive audio from the Left or Right channel of the **`Voicemeeter Virtual Input ASIO`** driver.